 4 - National Identity of Romantic Pianists

-Franz Liszt Franz Liszt (German: [fʁant͡s lɪst] ); in Hungarian: Liszt Ferencz , in modern use Liszt Ferenc[n 1] (Hungarian pronunciation: [list ˈfɛrɛnt͡s]); from 1859 to 1867 officially Franz Ritter von Liszt [ 2] (October 22, 1811 – July 31, 1886) was a 19th-century Hungarian [ 3 ] [ 4 ] [ 5 ] composer, pianist, conductor, and teacher.
-Liszt became renowned in Europe during the nineteenth century for his virtuosic skill as a pianist.
+Franz Liszt Franz Liszt, T.O.S.F.
+(German: [fʁant͡s lɪst]; Hungarian: Liszt Ferencz; October 22, 1811 – July 31, 1886), in modern use Liszt Ferenc[n 1] (Hungarian pronunciation: [list ˈfɛrɛnt͡s]); from 1859 to 1867 officially Franz Ritter von Liszt,[n 2] was a 19th-century Hungarian composer, virtuoso pianist, conductor, teacher and Franciscan tertiary.
+Liszt gained renown in Europe during the early nineteenth century for his virtuosic skill as a pianist.
 He was said by his contemporaries to have been the most technically advanced pianist of his age, and in the 1840s he was considered by some to be perhaps the greatest pianist of all time.
 Liszt was also a well-known and influential composer, piano teacher and conductor.
 He was a benefactor to other composers, including Richard Wagner, Hector Berlioz, Camille Saint-Saëns, Edvard Grieg and Alexander Borodin.

 Some are better known than others, with Hungarian Rhapsody No. 2 being particularly famous.
 No. 10 and No. 6 are also well known.
 In their original piano form, the Hungarian Rhapsodies are noted for their difficulty (Liszt was a virtuoso pianist as well as a composer).
 Form Extant versions Hungarian Rhapsodies